EventStore/documentation/docs/v6/event-sourcing/entities-as-streams.md

 ::: tip
-Notice that event properties are primitive types or shared complex types, which are used to remove code duplication.
-Hence, that all the types used for events, including shared types, are just property bags (DTOs) and should not contain any logic.
-The main attribute of those types is that they must be serializable.
+Notice that event properties are primitive types or shared complex types, which All the types used for events, including shared types, are just property bags (DTOs) and should not contain any logic.
+The main attribute of these types is that they must be serializable.
 :::

 The event now describes the domain-specific behaviour and contains enough